 Practitioners wishing to gain UKPHR registration must apply to a local assessment scheme.
-There are a number of local assessment schemes in operation and prospective applicants should check UKPHR's website for information on the current availability of schemes.
+There are several local assessment schemes in operation and prospective applicants should check UKPHR's website for information on the current availability of schemes.
 Applicants should in the first instance contact the local assessment scheme coordinator and express an interest to apply.